ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 The common scenario of sequencing the same 'sequencing library' more than once (in the above example) is the reason why the 10x technicians are moving towards a FASTQ-level organization (rather than a 'sequencing library' a.k.a. 'pooled library' level).

-# Proposed 10X Technician Spreadsheets: Sample, FASTQ, Library Features, Features
+# Proposed 10X Technician Spreadsheets
 Below are 4 proposed spreadsheets for use by the 10X techs (not all experiment-related columns are shown).

 ## 1. Sample-Level Spreadsheet